ntaoo/dart-angular-polymer-data-binding/README.md

 ## Known Issues

 * The size of the compiled output is much too big.
+The engineers are working on it.
+* Does not run in Chrome, after compiled.
+Working on it.

 See LICENSE